Clover160/uws.2012-fall/assignment.001.writing-prompt.md

     their request?
 How do you know?
 #.
 What accounts for the similarity in wording between the two letters?
 #.
 What kinds of religions should receive religious liberty?
 #.
-What is the role of the state in religious liberty in these
+What role does the state have in providing religious liberty?
-    documents?

 This assignment is ungraded.
 What you write will let me know where everyone is beginning iIt will n thinking about the history of religious